 If your pond or lake is 1/4 acre or larger and in Wisconsin or Illinois, we can make fish stocking recommendations for you!

-Keystone Hatcheries is located in the Midwest, and because of great differences in fish populations and environmental conditions around the country, we only advise on fish stockings in our area, which is Wisconsin and Illinois.
+Keystone Hatcheries is located between Chicago and Milwaukee, and because of great differences in fish populations and environmental conditions around the country, we only advise on fish stockings in our area, which is Wisconsin and Illinois.

 To receive a recommendation, please send answers to all of the following questions to firstname.lastname@example.org.:

 - Your name, address, phone and email.

 - Pond/lake address, if different

 - Approximate Surface Acres (go to Pond Calculator for help)

 - Maximum and Average Depth (Average is usually 1/2 of Maximum, unless the bottom shape is unusual)